Skip to main content

 (b) Health-related activities; and

-(c) Subcutaneous injections of insulin and prescribed medication for the treatment of metabolic glycemic disorders.
+(c) Administration of insulin and subcutaneous injections of prescribed medication for the treatment of metabolic glycemic disorders.

-(3) Medication/treatment administration records shall include at a minimum:
+(3) Medication/treatment administration records will include at a minimum:

 (a) Name of individual served;